Academic autonomy and accountability

 In all this universities, themselves in an uneasy relationship with their own academics over these pressures, are left fighting defensive rearguard actions both internally and externally, managing to annoy faculty while simultaneously disappointing government, the media and other stakeholders.

 But this is a game that cannot be played like this any more, as the stresses have become too great and there is a risk that it will all fall apart.
 It is time to have a new social contract between higher education and its stakeholders, where universities and their members recognise that they operate in a public policy environment that they must address, while government and other stakeholders recognise the value of intellectual independence.
-It is not an easy balance to strike, but we had better get on with finding it.Explore posts in the same categories: higher education, politics, university comment below, or link to this permanent URL from your own site.
+It is not an easy balance to strike, but we had better get on with finding it.higher education, politics, university comment below, or link to this permanent URL from your own site.